francespinnock/francespinnock.github.io/_pages/about.md

 19th November 2021 - 31st January 2022

 "This new iteration of Crafted Collectables, available from November of 2021, presents small-scale works by gallery artists and the wider community of artist-designer-makers.
-These sculptural objects and wall pieces act as artefacts to be treasured over a lifetime, nurtured through family generations or gifted in an act of friendship.
-We believe that within the taxonomy of objecthood the crafted art object has a unique skill in transferring emotional content; abundant with conceptual narrative and the maker's affinity to material, it proposes a focal point upon which memories and ideas can be created, held or restored over time.."
+These sculptural objects and wall pieces act as artefacts to be treasured over a lifetime, nurtured through family generations or gifted in an act of friendship."